Engineering-Research-and-Development/circular-twain_industrial_data_platform/README.md

 - [**FIWARE Orion Context Broker**](https://fiware-orion.readthedocs.io/en/master/) implementing the [**NGSI-LD APIs**](https://www.etsi.org/deliver/etsi_gs/CIM/001_099/009/01.04.01_60/gs_cim009v010401p.pdf): a central component of the Industrial Data Platform and it is in charge of allowing users to query and updating context information.
 By implementing the NGSI-LD standard, it is possible to link entities through relationships, provide property graphs and semantics thanks to the [JSON-LD](https://json-ld.org/) standard, thus leveraging the Smart Data Model Initiative.
 - [**Apache Kafka**](https://kafka.apache.org/documentation/): an open-source distributed streaming platform designed for handling high-volume, real-time data streams.
 Kafka is based on a publish-subscribe messaging model, where data is organized into topics where data records are published to these topics to be consumed by other components.
 Kafka offers high throughput and low latency, making it ideal for use cases such as real-time analytics.
 Kafka also integrates well with other big data frameworks and systems such as Apache Stremapipes, allowing seamless data integration and processing pipelines.
+- [**IDAS Agents**](https://www.fiware.org/catalogue/): a set of FIWARE generic enablers acting as an interface to the IoT world.
+They are able to gather data from ethereogeneous sources of data using different IoT protocols such as LWM2M over CoaP, JSON or UltraLight over HTTP/MQTT, OPC-UA, Sigfox or LoRaWAN, but also to send actuation commands back, hence convering both communication sides with the physical world.

 ### Data Processing